-

 In many cases, manufacturing powered by electricity instead of gas is already a reality, especially in the paper, chemical and food sectors.
 Mars Wrigley Confectionery, the world’s leading chocolate manufacturer, uses heat pumps in its Dutch factory of Veghel, saving energy and reducing emissions to make its notorious candies and chocolate bars.

-These growing figures confirm that the renewable energy generated by heat pumps can be used efficiently to provide 100% of a building’s heating, cooling and hot water demand.
+Heat pumps can be used efficiently to provide 100% of a building’s heating, cooling and hot water demand.

 From the smallest units that power nearly zero-emissions homes to large industrial installations, heat pumps are fit for purpose in new and renovated buildings as well as in industrial applications and district heating systems.